tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 Learn more about integrity checks upon application startup and in runtime in the :ref:`tt start <tt-start-integrity-check>` reference.

-To update the configuration with integrity check, call ``tt cluster publish`` with two options:
+To ensure the configuration integrity when updating it, call ``tt cluster publish`` with two options:

 -   ``--integrity-check PUBLIC_KEY`` global option checks that the configuration wasn't changed since it was published
--   ``--with-integrity-check PRIVATE_KEY`` generates new checksums and signatures for future integrity checks of the updated configuration.
+-   ``--with-integrity-check PRIVATE_KEY`` generates new hash and signature for future integrity checks of the updated configuration.

 .. code-block:: console